dev-sam17/focus-forge/README.md

-# 🕒 Time Tracker App
+# ⚡ Focus Forge

 A lightweight, desktop time-tracking application built with **Electron** and **React**.
-Designed for developers and productivity-focused users to track daily work hours across multiple projects with support for tracking sessions, calculating work debt/advance, and archiving completed tasks.
+Designed for developers and productivity-focused users to forge better focus and track daily work hours across multiple projects with support for tracking sessions, calculating work debt/advance, and archiving completed tasks.

 ---